Month: September 2019

 Documentation

-Part of the work order management process is training workers to document all results, both the good and bad.
+An important aspect of work order management is ensuring that technicians accurately document all results—whether successful or not.
 The more accurate information you have, the better off you will be.
 Technicians should take care to record exactly what was done, how much time was spent, what parts were used, and so on.
+CMMS allows for easy documentation, which leads to more accurate maintenance records that can be used to identify areas of improvement and assist in future troubleshooting.

 Closure